 The library offers one-on-one reference consultations to help you with your research.
 Whether you are just starting a project or nearing the end, friendly library staff are available to help you find the best resources.

-Feel free to stop by the Reference Desk (located on the first floor of the library), or email email@example.com.
+Feel free to stop by the Reference Desk (located on the first floor of the library), email firstname.lastname@example.org, or schedule an a reference appointment here.
 Additionally, librarians are happy to provide reference help over the phone for Distance Education students; you can reach the library at 972.825.4761.

 Digital resources are available regardless of geographical location.
 Distance Education students residing in the continental United States may request print library books be mailed to them (students are responsible for return shipping charges).
 Email email@example.com from your Lionmail email with the following information: